salcedoe/MtMdocs/docs/dataProcessing/SamplesHypTesting.md

 *I guess that's interesting, but how does that help me in the real world?*

 The bell curve is so powerful because it allows us to calculate the probability of any value in reference to the mean and standard deviation.
-This something is called a **Normal Probability Density function (PDF)**—a fancy term for the math function that creates the normal curve.
+This something is called a **Normal Probability Density Function (PDF)**—a fancy term for the math function that creates the normal curve.

-!!! note "Key points about the PDF"
+!!! note "Key points about the Probability Density Function (PDF)"
       - It is a mathematical function that generates the normal curve.
       - It describes the likelihood of a value occurring within a specific range.
       - The area under the curve represents the total probability, which equals 1.